-With ELECTRE and PROMETHEE, each alternative is represented by a vector of \mathbb{R}^n , $x = (x_1, \ldots, x_n)$ where x_i represents the performance of x on criterion i (we suppose that all criteria are to be maximized).

-The first step in PROMETHEE consists of choosing, for each criterion, a preference function f_i [MAR 88].
-This is used to compute, for each pair of alternatives x, y, a number between 0 and 1 representing a preference degree denoted by $P_i(x, y)$ and defined by $P_i(x, y) = f_i(x_i, y_i)$.
-At the end of the first step, we therefore have a fuzzy preference relation for each criterion, P_i being the fuzzy relation associated to criterion i and $P_i(x, y)$ the value of this relation for the pair x, y.
+ELECTRE and PROMETHEE (Roy, 1991 ; Roy and Bouyssou, 1993 ; Vincke, 1989) With ELECTRE and PROMETHEE, each alternative is represented by a vector of $\mathbb{R}^n$ , $x = (x_1, \ldots, x_n)$ where $x_i$ represents the performance of x on criterion i (we suppose that all criteria are to be maximized).
+The first step in PROMETHEE consists in choosing, for each criterion, a preference function $f_i$ (Mareschal and Brans, 1988) used to compute, for each pair of alternatives x, y, a number between 0 and 1 representing a preference degree, denoted by $P_i(x, y)$ and defined by $P_i(x, y) = f_i(x_i, y_i)$ .
+So, at the end of the first step, we have a fuzzy preference relation for each criterion, $P_i$ being the fuzzy relation associated to criterion i and $P_i(x, y)$ the value of this relation for the pair x, y.
 In the next step, these fuzzy relations are aggregated by means of a generalization of the Borda method.
-This generalization has been characterized by [MAR 96].
-Some variants of this characterization are presented in [MAR 98, MAR 00, OUL 00].
+This generalization has been characterized by Marchant (1996).
+Some variants of this characterization are presented in Marchant (1998, 2000) and Ould-Ali (2000).

-The ELECTRE methods use a somehow similar construction but with veto effects [ROY 91, ROY 93].
-The preference relation constructed at the end of the aggregation phase uses some functions f_i and g_i with values in [0; 1] in order to define (1) concordance indices $C_i(x, y) =$ $f_i(x_i, y_i)$ representing to what extent x_i is at least as good as y_i and (2) discordance indices $D_i(x, y) = g_i(x_i, y_i)$ expressing to what extent the difference $y_i - x_i$ is compatible with a global preference of x over y.
-When $y_i - x_i$ exceeds a certain threshold (veto threshold), $D_i(x, y)$ equals 1 and the aggregation method then forbids a preference of x over y [PER 92c].
+The ELECTRE methods use a somehow similar construction but with veto effects (see Roy, 1991; Roy and Bouyssou, 1993).
+The preference relation constructed at the end of the aggregation phase uses some functions $f_i$ and $g_i$ with values in [0; 1] in order to define, on the one hand, concordance indices $C_i(x, y) = f_i(x_i, y_i)$ representing to what extent $x_i$ is at least as good as $y_i$ and, on the other hand, discordance indices $D_i(x, y) = g_i(x_i, y_i)$ expressing to what extent the difference $y_i - x_i$ is compatible with a global preference of x over y.
+When $y_i - x_i$ exceeds a certain threshold (veto threshold), $D_i(x, y)$ equals 1 and the aggregation method then forbids a preference of x over y (for more details on the aggregation of the fuzzy relations $C_i$ and $D_i$ , see Perny and Roy (1992)).

-The ELECTRE and PROMETHEE methods therefore use aggregation procedures based on the construction and aggregation of fuzzy relations.
-They therefore do not escape the impossibility results mentioned in section 19.3.1.1 or about the aggregation of fuzzy relations [PER 92b].
-This is why a last phase (exploitation) is necessary in order to reach a recommendation [ROY 93, VAN 90] This last phase is often difficult and the problems it raises can also be analyzed in the light of axiomatic results on ordinal aggregation of preferences.
-For instance, some non-monotonicity phenomena arising with exploitation procedures based on an iterated choice function [FOD 98, PER 92a] can be explained by Smith's theorem presented in section 19.3.2.3 or by more recent axiomatic analyses in the same direction [BOU 04, JUR 03].
+The ELECTRE and PROMETHEE methods thus use aggregation procedures based on the construction and aggregation of fuzzy relations.
+They therefore do not escape the impossibility results mentioned in section 3.1, about the aggregation of fuzzy relations (for more details, see Perny, 1992b).
+This is why a last phase (exploitation) is necessary in order to reach a recommendation (see, for instance, Roy and Bouyssou, 1993; Vanderpooten, 1990) This last phase is often difficult and the problems it raises can also be analyzed in the light of axiomatic results about ordinal aggregation of preferences.
+For instance, some non-monotonicity phenomena arising with exploitation procedures based on an iterated choice function (see Fodor, Orlovski, Perny et Roubens, 1998; Perny, 1992a) can be explained by Smith's Theorem presented in paragraph 3.2.2 or by more recent axiomatic analyses in the same direction (see Bouyssou, 2004; Juret, 2003).

-Let us finally mention that [BOU 96] has extended the classic results of [MCG 53] regarding simple majority to ELECTRE and PROMETHEE.
+Let us finally mention that Bouyssou (1996) has extended to ELECTRE and PROMETHEE the classic results of McGarvey (1953) regarding simple majority.